Connecticut / New Haven County

 Neighbors

-Households in Hamden have a median income of about $80,000, with a relatively low poverty rate of 10.3%.
-Most residents have at least a high school diploma, and nearly 40% hold a bachelor's degree or higher, contributing to a well-educated and stable community.
-Commute times average just over 26 minutes, and public transit is available for about 4% of locals.
+The neighborhood boasts a healthy median household income of $80,213 and a low poverty rate of 10.3%.
+Over 94% of residents have at least a high school diploma, and nearly 39% hold a bachelor's degree or higher.
+Commute times average 26 minutes, and almost 4% use public transportation, reflecting the area's accessibility and educated population.

 $41,500